One of only six mammals endemic to Canada, the Vancouver Island Marmot (Marmota vancouverensis

 ) is a critically endangered species found only on Vancouver Island, British Columbia in the wild.
 These close relatives of the groundhog (Marmota monax

 ) inhabit an isolated and fairly specific habitat: alpine meadows at high elevations.
 Over the last 40 years, the complicated ramifications of habitat alteration have steadily reduced the number of wild marmots.
 In 2003, the population reached a critical level as less than 30 individuals remained in the wild.
 This made the Vancouver Island marmot North America's most endangered mammal.

 In 1997, the Vancouver Island Marmot Recovery Team determined that a captive breeding and reintroduction program was the only viable solution to save the species from extinction.
-That year, the Toronto Zoo received six wild-caught marmots and the program has since expanded to include two other institutions, the Calgary Zoo and the Tony Barrett Mount Washington Marmot Breeding Center.
+That year, the Toronto Zoo received six wild-caught marmots and the program has since expanded to include two other current institutions, the Calgary Zoo and the Tony Barrett Mount Washington Marmot Breeding Center.
 Many initiatives have been undertaken to identify and restore habitat for the species and also to mitigate the disturbance of these areas.
 Two logging companies on Vancouver Island have been active in marmot recovery projects and educational outreach campaigns have been launched to raise awareness and funds for reintroduction efforts.